Practicalities and what to do if something goes wrong

 - Coloured overlays

 The examinations staff will require you to show the letter in support of these items, and reserve the right to confiscate any item should they deem it inappropriate to be taken into the exam room.
-If you are in any doubt about whether you may bring an item into the exam, please check in advance with the Exams and Assessment team, email@example.com, 01865 (2)76917.
+If you are in any doubt about whether you may bring an item into the exam, please check in advance with the Exams and Assessment team by email or telephone: 01865 (2)76917.

 - Unauthorised material (including revision notes) or equipment relevant to the examination